 Singapore is a great introduction to Asia for the Westerner.
 The majority of locals know how to speak English and the city is very clean and easy to get around.
 Singapore offers many unique experiences and you will find an incredible variety of cuisine inspired from the melding of many ethnicities in one place.

-Our Singapore itinerary focuses on extravagant once-in-a-lifetime experiences rather than museums or typical tourist attractions.
+Your 2 days in Singapore will focus on extravagant once-in-a-lifetime experiences rather than museums or typical tourist attractions.

 What makes in so unique?
 It has the world's largest rooftop infinity pool holding 1.5 million litres of water and sits atop three towers on the 57th floor.
 Clever engineering keeps the water from spilling over, allowing the towers to move up to 20 inches side to side.